tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

-Although the use of the 'kid' parameter in COSE_Encrypt0 is discouraged by {{?RFC9052}}, this documents RECOMMENDS the use of the 'kid' parameter (or other parameters) to explicitly identify the static recipient public key used by the sender.
+Although the use of the 'kid' parameter in COSE_Encrypt0 is discouraged by {{?RFC9052}}, this documents RECOMMENDS the use of the 'kid' parameter (or other parameters) to explicitly identify the recipient public key used by the sender.
 If the COSE_Encrypt0 contains the 'kid' then the recipient may use it to select the appropriate private key.